shadmansaleh/IRC.nvim/README.md

 Irc client for neovim.

 Currently it's at very early stage of devlopment .
-And not really usable.
+It is some what usable.

 ### ScreenShot